Home

 One Witch's Story

-In my own family's experience, there has been lots of interaction between the living and those on the other side.
-(Sometimes I think my genetic line isn't interested in staying dead. wicca-spirituality-winking_witch)
+In my own family's experience, there has been a lot of interaction between the living and those on the Other Side.
+(Sometimes I think my genetic line isn't interested in letting death get in the way.

 My mother, for example, has hung around long after her death, playing little games to let us know she is here, and intervening to help protect her children and grandchildren.